ioccc-src/winner/1985/shapiro/README.md

 ## Alternate code:

 The code has a define `C` set to 39 but this can be modified to change the size of the maze.
-The alt code allows one to easily do this.
+The alternate code allows one to easily do this.

 ### Alternate build: